Tattoo Removal Dos and Don’ts

 Did you get your tattoo with great excitement and now regret your decision?
 Or have you developed an infection or an allergic reaction to it?

-Removing a permanent tattoo is not a simple process.
+Laser tattoo removal in Singapore is not a simple process.
 In fact, it is expensive, time-consuming and painful, and if not done properly can put you at risk of health complications.
 A faded version of your tattoo may remain after the removal procedure.
 Or you may end up with a permanent scar or skin discoloration at the site of the tattoo.

 “Tattoos are notoriously difficult to remove because ink has been injected deep into the dermis layer of the skin,” says Dr Kevin Chua, a family physician who uses lasers to remove tattoos at his clinic in Singapore.